aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/fabric-settings.md

     # NOTE: When using MSDP, all nodes across all MSDP enabled RPs will be added to a single MSDP mesh group named "ANYCAST-RP".
     underlay_multicast_anycast_rp:
       mode: <str; "pim" | "msdp"; default="pim">

+    # When enabled, configures multicast routing and by default configures PIM sparse-mode in the underlay on all:
+    #   - P2P uplink interfaces if enabled on uplink peer
+    #   - MLAG L3 peer interface if also enabled on MLAG peer
+    #   - l3_edge and core interfaces
+    #
+    # Note: This changes the default behavior for l3_edge / core_interfaces to automatically include the interfaces
+    # in multicast, unless `include_in_underlay_protocol: false` or `multicast_pim_sm: false`.
+    underlay_multicast_pim_sm: <bool; default=False>

     # List of PIM Sparse-Mode Rendevouz Points configured for underlay multicast on all devices.
     # The device(s) listed under 'nodes', will be configured as the Rendevouz point router(s).